 The 'Mariners' Routeing Guide' is normally designed to be used for international shipping and should be produced in the English language.
-The 'Mariners' Routeing Guide' may be produced in an English language version and in an optional national language version or in a bilingual version, if the national language is other than English.
-The 'Mariners' Routeing Guide' may also be produced in the National language, if other than English
+The 'Mariners' Routeing Guide' may also be produced in the National language, if other than English.

 Symbols and abbreviations in the guide should be according to IHO chart specifications (S-4 and INT 1) for nautical charts; exceptions should be explained in the guide.